 How Long Does Rose Gold Plating Last?

 Typically, gold plating lasts two to three years before needing to be replaced.
 Rose gold plating, however, doesn’t last quite as long as gold plating or rhodium white plating does.
-Unfortunately, not only does it not last as long, but also, it begins to wear away unevenly, giving the jewelry a spotted appearance.
+Unfortunately, not only does it not last as long, but also, it also begins to wear away unevenly, giving the jewelry a spotted appearance.
 This is because copper reacts with chemicals in the air, water, and even beauty products, which causes it to erode or change color.
 You have probably noticed this effect on copper dishware or other surfaces.

 How Do You Keep Rose Gold Plating from Tarnishing?